enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@behavior
+@behavior()
 ---------
-A class decorator that adds a behavior prototype to the `behaviors` property on
+Generates a class decorator that adds a behavior prototype to the `behaviors` property on
 the class prototype.
 The [`behaviors`](https://www.polymer-project.org/1.0/docs/devguide/behaviors.html)
 property is an array of prototypes that Polymer will merge into the class prototype.